OctopusDeploy/docs/docs/api-and-integration/bamboo/bamboo-plugin.md

 Follow the instructions at [Installing add-ons](https://confluence.atlassian.com/display/UPM/Installing+add-ons) to install the Octopus Deploy Bamboo add-on.

-TODO: Include some instructions about finding the Octopus Deploy add-on here (i.e. what do you search for).

 # A Typical Workflow for Pushing Packages and Deploying Releases

 There are a number of typical steps that are required to push a package to Octopus Deploy and deploy a release: